patrickboston/isc-deploy-tool/README.md

 It offers the following features:
 - Export objects as-is (raw) out of an environment
-- Export objects and perform reverse-tokenization via JSONPath which replaces actual setting values with a token in the format of %%TOKEN_NAME%%.
+- Export objects and perform reverse-tokenization via JSONPath which replaces actual setting values with a token in the format of `%%TOKEN_NAME%%`.
 This allows a single object to be maintained in a code repository which can be "built" for any IdentityNow environment
 - Tokenize and deploy objects to a target IdentityNow environment which is the process of replacing the repository tokens with actual setting values which are needed for a specific environment (i.e. IQService host for an Active Directory Source)

 If used properly, this tool can offer deployment workflows like the following: